 A Mobile Business Licence is available for an additional annual fee of $150.

-All mobile businesses are eligible for an Inter-Community Mobile Business Licence, except certain types of businesses such as escort agencies, body rub services and vehicles for hire such as taxis, limousines and buses.
-These business types require a separate business licence for each municpality in which they operate.
+All mobile businesses are eligible for an Inter-Community Mobile Business Licence, except certain types of businesses such as escort agencies, body rub services and passenger directed vehicles for hire such as taxis, limousines and buses.
+These business types require a separate business licence for each municipality in which they operate.

 - City of Armstrong